 Who's the greater fool: the fool who acts foolish, or someone who claims to be wise but expects fools to act any differently than fools?

-Yeah, I'm going with the LATTER, the entity who only THINKS he's wise and constantly brags about his great wisdom, but his actions speak louder than his words ever could.
+Yeah, I'm going with the LATTER, the entity who THINKS he's wise and constantly brags about his great wisdom, but his actions speak louder than his words ever could.

-God flew off the handle and acted shocked when they acted EXACTLY in keeping with the way He made them.
+God flew off the handle and acted shocked when they acted EXACTLY in keeping with the way He created them.
 So God comes off more like that sad Uncle who teases the nephews with the ol' "pull my finger" trick (except God is a much-more sadistic version)!

-The same basic plot can be seen in Greek versions you may have read in an ancient Literature course, eg Hesiod's story of Prometheus contains a demi-god who stole "fire" (a symbol for knowledge) to help mortals.
+The same basic plot can be seen in younger Greek versions you may have encountered in an ancient Literature course, eg Hesiod's story of Prometheus contains a demi-god who stole "fire" (a symbol for knowledge) to help mortals.
 Throw a dash of Pandora's Box into the broth, and there's your bog-standard Adam and Eve story (Pandora's 'hope' is inserted into the story by Christians who later co-opted the account by claiming it contains the first OT prophetic foreshadowing of Jesus, eisegetically inserting such an interpretation into Genesis 3:16).